nnekandubishi/applied-machine-learning-project/README.md

 ## Repository Contents
 - **Notebook (`applied_ml_project.ipynb`)**: Contains code for data exploration, preprocessing, model training, and evaluation for both tasks.
 This file is structured for easy understanding and can be opened in any Jupyter environment.
-- **Report (`project_report.pdf`)**: Detailed analysis of the project, including data exploration, model performance, and ethical considerations for the clarity classification model.
+- **Report (`applied_ml_project.docx`)**: Detailed analysis of the project, including data exploration, model performance, and ethical considerations for the clarity classification model.

 ## Key Features
 1. **Data Preprocessing**: